Neo711/ADR/ADR Native, Web, Hybrid.md

 ## Rationale

+### Pros:

+- Faster development cycle as the core is written once for both platforms.
+- Cost-effective in terms of development and maintenance.
+- Flexibility to access native device features when required.

 - **Multi-platform Support**: Hybrid frameworks allow us to write the core of our app once and deploy it to both iOS and Android, ensuring widespread adoption.

 - **Offline Capabilities**: Hybrid apps can store data locally and synchronize when back online, providing a seamless user experience.